evannetwork/api-blockchain-core/docs/blockchain/executor-wallet.rst

 execute a transaction against the blockchain, handle gas exceeded and return values from contract function,

-note, that a from passed to this function will be replaced with the wallets address and that transactions, that transfer EVEs to a target account or identity, will be rejected
+note, that a from passed to this function will be replaced with the wallets address and that transactions, that transfer EVEs to a target identity or account, will be rejected

 ----------
 Parameters